 Electronic transactions offer efficiencies in claims filing and inquiries.
 We encourage you to consider adopting an electronic approach.
 HIPAA does not require you to switch.

-Beginning October 1, 2014, all HIPAA-covered entities must use the new ICD-10 code sets.
+In the near future, all HIPAA-covered entities must use the new ICD-10 code sets.

 The current ICD-9 code sets are out-of-date due to their limited ability to accommodate new procedures and diagnoses.
 ICD-10 incorporates greater specificity of codes - more clinical information contained in the codes - and updated terminology.